-Utilize an independent party to attest that your compliance efforts are justified.
+Utilize an independent party to attest that your compliance efforts are validated.
 Build confidence in your efforts by having someone else tell you that the effectiveness of your efforts has benefited the organization.
-Eliminate that feeling of uncertainty and take pride in not being an easy target (and, in turn, a vulnerability to your customers, employees, etc.)
+Eliminate that feeling of uncertainty and take pride in not being an easy target (and, in turn, a vulnerability to your customers, employees, supply chain, etc.)

-In the case of FireEye, we may never learn exactly how this sophisticated attack became successful, but most organizations don't have the benefit of working directly with Microsoft and the FBI to determine what happened.
+In the case of FireEye, we may never learn exactly how this sophisticated attack became so effective and widespread, but most organizations don't have the benefit of working directly with Microsoft and the FBI to determine what happened.

 For many smaller businesses, the attacks are far more basic.
 Why?
 Because basic attacks are working.
 For many of the small-to-medium size businesses making up the DoD supply chain, the risk of "believing" they are secure is not worth the consequences if they are wrong.